 What intrigued me the most was the conjunction and contrast of lighter and darker themes with brighter notes of mint, raspberry, and black pepper that play a harmonical role with darker tones of leather, incense, birchwood, and labdanum found in the base of this perfume.

 This is quite frankly one of my best discoveries from this year, and a fragrance that I will gladly use until I finish the bottle.

 But, while the inspiration for this creation is romantic, and even the devil may care with its easy-going nature with decent touches of mysterious notes, I felt that I had the same issue with this and every other creation from Julien Rasquinet.

 He is still young, and a talented perfumer who is by some sources, the creator of one of the best woody fragrances from the 21st century – Creed Royal Oud.

-Just as with Histoires de Parfums Fidelis, his fragrances are superbly blended and posses the well-structured distinction between the top and base notes, but I’m yet to be truly impressed on the artistic level by any of his fragrances.
+Just as with Histoires de Parfums Fidelis, his fragrances are superbly blended and possess the well-structured distinction between the top and base notes, but I’m yet to be truly impressed on the artistic level by any of his fragrances.

 I still hope that I’ll find something that will replace Gucci Pour Homme II, but until then, I see this one as a good substitute.

 - Black Pepper